Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Extension To Higher Dimensions

 Quantum algorithms are attractive because the exponential growth in the computational space provided by linear addition of qubits makes it possible to embed the many coupled degrees of freedom in a molecule as a large state vector on a quantum computer.
 We now extend our cost evaluation to the full 24D treatment of pyrazine, quantifying both the qubit requirements and the circuit depth estimates.

 The simplest 24D model treats the remaining 20 modes as an external bath represented by displaced harmonic oscillators~\cite{Raab1999,Krempl1995,Puzari2005,Thoss2000}.
-Since the form of the Hamiltonian is identical to the 4D treatment in Eq.~\ref{eq:hamil}, all associated operations for these bath modes can be performed in parallel and the gate count remains the same as that required for the 4D simulation.
-Assuming similar time resolution requirements, the extra costs incurred stems solely from the additional number of qubits necessary for building expanded normal mode register, which increases the qubit requirement to 97 when 4 qubits are used for each vibrational mode.
+Since the Hamiltonian has the same functional structure as the 4D treatment in Eq.~\ref{eq:hamil}, the depth of the circuit incorporating bath-mode operations can be evaluated by substituting $d=24$ into the scaling relations in Section~\ref{Time evolution}.
+Extra costs also stem from the additional number of qubits necessary for building expanded normal mode register, which increases the qubit requirement to 97 when 4 qubits are used for each vibrational mode.

 A more complete 24D model Hamiltonian of pyrazine includes all terms up to second order:

 where